 - Acted in a substantial (£20 million) multi-jurisdictional claim for declaratory relief to set-aside a settlement on the basis of undue influence, being void for uncertainty and/or repudiatory breach by the other party.

-- Acted in a case that involves multiple parties (including states) and is multi-jurisdictional.
+- Acted in a case that involved multiple parties (including states) and was multi-jurisdictional.
 The dispute related to a contested asset with a value of £35 million and included issues arising from 'inheritor' states, state immunity, and the validity of settlements.

 - Acted for a property investor in a claim arising from the purchase of a landmark £600 million property in central London.
 The property investor's former agents sought a £7.5 million commission for the introduction of the property, with a counterclaim by the our client for £48 million arising from the agent's breach of contract and negligence.